Yuuto-Project/yuupy/README.md

 5. Set up the `.env` based on the `.env.example` file.
 6. Run `pip install -r requirements.txt` to download and install the project's requirements.
 7. Start the bot with the `python main.py` command.

+### Docker setup

+1. Install docker and docker-compose (if not installed yet)
+2. Copy `docker-compose.example.yml` to `docker-compose.override.yml` (override is ignored by git)
+3. Fill in the env vars in `docker-compose.override.yml`
+4. Run `docker-compose up --build` to start the bot
+5. Run `docker-compose down` to stop the bot (ctrl-c works, but that does not clean up the container)

 ### Bot application